pwmckenna/generator-travis-ci/README.md

-#yeoman init travis-ci:[sub-generator]
+#yeoman init travis-ci

 This is a [yeoman generator](https://github.com/yeoman/generators) that provides travis-ci setup for yeoman projects.

-Currently the only sub-generator is *gh-pages*.
+Available sub-generators:

+- all
+- gh-pages
+- suggestions?

+## all

+> Simply sets up travis-ci.org to track your project and creates a basic .travis.yml that runs `travis test` on each commit.

+Usage: `yeoman init travis-ci`

-## gh-pages sub-generator
+## gh-pages

 > Aims to make yeoman sites work similar to jekyll sites on github pages.
 Commit the raw files and what is served is the built site.